 Mod revivalists The Jam remain one of the greatest British bands.
-Tight in delivery, ebullient in song, The Jam scored four number one hit singles, three of them [“Going Underground,” “Town Called Malice” and “Beat Surrender”] charting instantly.
+Tight in delivery, ebullient in song, The Jam scored four number-one hit singles, three of them [“Going Underground,” “Town Called Malice” and “Beat Surrender”] charting instantly.
 Two of their albums [All Mod Cons and Sound Affects] feature in Robert Dimery’s 1001 Albums You Must Hear Before You Die.
 Disbanding in 1982, drummer Rick Buckler has recounted their escapades in 2015’s That’s Entertainment: My Life in The Jam.
 He’s subsequently co-authored Dead Straight Guide to The Jam with writer Ian Snowball.

 How is writing a book from the insight of the band, rather from the outside barriers?

 I can only answer from the one way, writing about being in a band.
 When I did my autobiography, I mention my experiences about being in a band and being in the industry.
-It’s the realisation that it’s a full-time job and this is your livelihood.
+It’s the realization that it’s a full-time job and this is your livelihood.
 It’s like being on a contract, you’d better deliver or they won’t keep you.
 It wasn’t like the first five years, playing in clubs and living off the money for a week.
 When you’re signed, recording albums and touring, it’s a very different situation.
 I wrote about the reality of doing this, which is very different from how you might imagine it.

 Steve Brookes was the founding guitarist.
 What did he bring to the band?